nf-core/tools/README.md

 You can pass the module name as an optional argument to `nf-core modules remove` instead of using the cli prompt, eg: `nf-core modules remove fastqc`.
 To specify the pipeline directory, use `--dir <pipeline_dir>`.

-### Create a patch file for minor local changes in a module
+### Create a patch file for a module

-If you want to make a minor change to a module but still keep it up date with the remote version, you can create a patch file using `nf-core modules patch`.
+If you want to make a minor change to a locally installed module but still keep it up date with the remote version, you can create a patch file using `nf-core modules patch`.

 ```console
 $ nf-core modules patch